joe-re/vuex-socketio-plugin/README.md

 > Note: In case of mutation, default socket.io events are UpperCase.
 Pleae ref [socket.io docs](https://socket.io/docs/) about type of default events.

-Both of mutation and action payload incjkludes `client` and `data` parameters.
+Both of mutation and action payload includes `client` and `data` parameters.
 `client` is socket.io instance.
 You can emit any event via this.
 `data` is received message.
 It is always array type.